 We help you through it.

 Marriage isn’t for everyone.
 Yet, despite alternative relationships growing in popularity, de facto couples have been in the past, left relatively unprotected if a relationship were to dissolve.
-Today’s legal landscape is more instep with the nation.
-Recent amendments to the Family Law Act now ensure Australia’s de facto couples, including same-sex couples, share the same rights as their married counterparts when it comes to both property distribution and child custody.
+Today’s legal landscape is more in step with the nation.
+Recent amendments to the Family Law Act now ensure Australia’s de facto couples, including same-sex couples, share the same rights as their married counterparts regarding property distribution and child custody.
 They’re also entitled to enter into financial agreements with their spouse at any point at the beginning, middle or end of their relationship.

 A de facto relationship is defined through a framework including time, living situation and financial contributions.

 Your relationship is defined as de facto if any of the following apply to your situation: